cnvp2003/practiceScalaAkka/README.md

-# PracticeScalaAkka
+# practiceScalaAkka
 ## This is practice repository.

-Code practice for scala, java and akka.
+Code practice for scala, kafka, java and akka.